nschlia/ffmpegfs/INSTALL.md

 Trouble Shooting
 ----------------

-*If test_tags fails* you may be missing the python-mutagen package, then do
+*If test_tags fails* you may be missing the python-mutagen package (log contains "mutagen-inspect: command not found"), then do

 On Debian: